-1. You could let MultCloud send email notification to you when the transfer task is completed.
+- You could let MultCloud send an email notification to you when the transfer task is completed.

-2. You could click “Task List” under “Common Tools” list to look through the detail of your transfer task.
+- You could click “Task List” to look through the detail of your transfer task.

-3. You could set daily, weekly or monthly schedule of the transfer task to let the transfer task run automatically and periodically.
+- You could set a daily, weekly, or monthly schedule to let the transfer task run automatically and periodically.

-4. MultCloud allows you to choose additional options before transferring such as deleting source documents after transfer is completed.
+- MultCloud allows you to choose additional options before transferring such as deleting source documents after the transfer is completed.

-How to Share Documents on Google Drive through Its Website in 4 Basic Ways
+How to Share Documents on Google Drive Website: 4 Basic Ways

-Google Drive offers you rich choices about its sharing functions from website.
-You could share documents to Google Drive users with 3 kinds of permissions through method 1 and method 2 below this title.
-And if your recipients haven’t got Google Drive account, method 2 may suit you best.
+Google Drive offers you rich choices about its sharing functions from the website.
+You could share documents with Google Drive users with 3 kinds of permissions through method 1 and method 2 below this title.
+And if your recipients haven’t got a Google Drive account, method 2 may suit you best.

 What’s more, in order to carry out better collaboration with your team, you could try method 3 to achieve online work.
-If you are keen on working with Google type of documents, method 4 will provide you with great help about how to edit a shared documents in Google Drive and share in the fast way.
+If you are keen on working with Google-type of documents, method 4 will provide you with great help about how to edit a shared document in Google Drive and share in a fast way.